basetenlabs/truss-examples/stable-diffusion/playground-v2-trt/README.md

 Running inference on an A100 cuts invocation time to ~3.5 seconds.

-## Invoking Stable Diffusion XL TensorRT
+## Invoking Playground V2 TensorRT

-Stable Diffusion XL TensorRT returns an image in Base 64, which is not super useful as a string in your terminal.
+Playground V2 TensorRT returns an image in Base 64, which is not super useful as a string in your terminal.
 So we included a helpful utility script to show and save the image.
 Pipe the model results into the script.

 ```sh
 truss predict -d '{"prompt": "Astronaut in a jungle, cold color palette, muted colors, detailed, 8k"}' | python show.py